Involving & Appreciating Siblings

 Make time to be together—and apart.
 It’s great for the whole family to enjoy time together, but everyone needs to be alone sometimes, or to take a break with friends—and that’s okay.
 Try to give each child the chance to spend special one-on-one time with one or both parents, too.

 Help your kids celebrate who they are.
 Ask siblings to think of the ways they are alike, and the ways they are different.
-Find different ways of celebrating each child in order to express that he or she is amazing!
+Find different ways of celebrating each child in order to express that they are amazing!

 Find others who will support your kids.
 Sometimes siblings need to share their feelings with grown-ups who aren’t their parents.
 Make sure your children have trusted adults they can talk to.